easterhanu/gettingandcleaningdata/README.md

 ### Phase 2: Add the Activity Column

-In the second phase, `run_analysis.R` loads and merges the activity class information for the measurements from the `train/y_train.txt` and `test/y_test.txt`files.
+In the second phase, `run_analysis.R` loads and merges the activity class information for the measurements from the `train/y_train.txt` and `test/y_test.txt` files.
 These files have numeric activity class values (1-6), which are translated into human readable factor names (WALKING, SITTING etc.) using the mappings in `activity_labels.txt`.
-Finally, the activity class factors are added as the "activity" column into our `data` data frame:
+Finally, the activity class factors are added as the "activity" column into the `data` data frame:

 ```
 activity tBodyAcc-mean()-X tBodyAcc-mean()-Y ... fBodyBodyGyroJerkMag-std()